hyperledger-gerrit-archive/fabric-test/README.md

 Please see the README located in the `tools/PTE` directory for more detailed information for using the Performance Traffic Engine to drive transactions through a Fabric network.

 #### Orderer Traffic Engine
-Please see the README located in the `tools/OTE` directory for more detailed information for using the Orderer Traffic Engine to use broadcast clients to drive transactions through an Ordering Service and verify counts with deliver clients.
+TODO: Please see the README located in the `tools/OTE` directory for more detailed information for using the Orderer Traffic Engine to use broadcast clients to drive transactions through an Ordering Service and verify counts with deliver clients.

 #### Ledger Traffic Engine
 Please see the README located in the `tools/LTE` directory for more detailed information for using the Ledger Traffic Engine to execute APIs to test the functionality and throughput of Ledger code that exists inside the peer.